Home

 BTN, and MDD to accept incoming Radiogram messages

-impressions, particularly coming from a local operator,
+and first impressions, particularly coming from a local

-can have a profound impact on a new Ham that lasts all
+operator, can have a profound positive impact on a new

-his/her years in Amateur Radio.
-Consider joining us in this
+Ham that lasts all his/her years in Amateur Radio.
+Join us

-opportunity.
-Should our traffic handlers send these
+training opportunity.
+Should our traffic handlers send

-messages to the local EC by default for delivery and
+those messages to the local EC by default for delivery and

 MEPN is looking for additional NCS stations and daily